khalid999devs/Numerical_Project_Team_Smashers/Regression/Linear_Regression/README.md

 ## Linear Regression Theory

-Linear Regression is a numerical method used to determine the best-fit straight line for a given set of data points.
-It establishes a linear relationship between an independent variable and a dependent variable using the least squares principle.
+Linear Regression is a numerical method to determine the best-fit straight line for a given set of data points.
+It establishes a linear relation between a dependent variable and an independent variable.

 ### Key Concepts:

 - Based on the Least Squares Method
 - Minimizes the sum of squared errors between observed and predicted values
-- Assumes a linear relationship of the form y = a + bx
+- Assumes a linear relationship of form y = a + bx
-- Suitable when data follows an approximately straight-line trend
+- Suitable when data follows an approximate straight-line trend

 ### Algorithm Steps: